Backed by its acclaimed contentious and transactional bench, this ATL all-star is in full flight.

 Interviewees outside OCI: undisclosed

-Alston & Bird recruits through direct applications submitted on its website, resume collections, and job fairs.
-Its online job portal opens to 2L candidates no later than May 1.
+Alston & Bird recruits through on-campus interview programs, direct applications, resume collections, and job fairs.
+Its online job portals open to 1L candidates on November 1 and to 2L candidates no later than May 1.
 The firm takes a “one-firm approach” to law school recruitment, which Chief Legal Talent Partner, Holly Hawkins Saporito, tells us “permits students to express interest in any of our offices when interviewing.”
-At each job fair, the firm will interview between 18 to 40 candidates depending on the number of schedules for which they have registered.
+On campus, the firm interviews between 18 to 40 students depending on the number of schedules for which they have registered.
 Interviews are conducted by teams of “enthusiastic” lawyers – usually one partner and one associate.

 Interviews focus on “four key factors – preferred office location, skills and behaviours, integrity and character, and a genuine interest in Alston & Bird” says Saporito.
 Interviewers also note that while they are interested in an interviewee’s practice area interest, they understand that not everyone knows exactly what they want to practice so early in their career.
 “We do, however, want to make sure that a particular candidate is a good cultural fit, and we want to get to know them as a person” explained Saporito.